pacrob/dynamic-demo/README.md

 # dynamic-demo

-Demo App highlighted key features of the Dynamic SDK
+Demo App highlighting key features of the Dynamic SDK